-5 Earlier, Ben Shachar and her colleagues tested the ±MOVE contrasts, using Hebrew relative clauses with embedded clauses as a baseline (2003), and Hebrew topicalization structures (2004).
+5 Earlier, Ben Shachar and her colleagues tested the ±MOVE contrasts, using Hebrew relative clauses with embedded clauses as a baseline (Ben Shachar et al., 2003), and Hebrew topicalization structures (Ben Shachar et al., 2004).
 Their results (activations in Left IFG and left STS were only obtained by ROI analyses.
 In keeping with our current policy, we restrict discussion to studies that produced results in corrected whole brain analyses.